what happens when you set boundaries in a relationship

 But the reality is that most anti-bullying policies aren’t worth the paper they’re written on.
 Why?
 Because people in authority rarely enforce those policies.
 Also, in most cases, the institution will only take the bullies’ side over yours.
 It happens all the time.

-That’s why I stress that if a person is being bullied, it’s their responsibility to put a stop to it.
+That’s why I stress that if someone is being bullied, it’s their responsibility to stop it.

 They may have brainwashed you into thinking that you’re to blame for their brutish behavior.
 Your bullies may have even conditioned you to take the abuse and allow them to ride roughshod over you.
 Or, you may even fear for your physical safety.